Certified & Insured Roofing Company.

 Traditionally flat roofs are the go-to style of roofing for commercial buildings, and just as the name suggests, the roofs themselves lay flat over the top of the building.
 Generally there are four types of flat roof, and each one generally runs around $600+ per square (100 square feet).

-Depending on manufacturer, each type classically comes with a 10 to 20 year warranty, and the average lifespan is between 20-25 years.
+Depending on manufacturer, each type classically comes with a 10 to 20 year warranty, and the average lifespan is between 20-25 years if installed by professional roofing contractors.

 When it comes to flat roofs, the most important thing to understand first is that pretty much all of the roofing systems use what’s referred to as “Membrane Roofing.”
 This simply means that a material (usually with a slight, almost unnoticeable slope) is used to move water off the roof.
 That’s why most flat roofing systems are going to be created using materials made of synthetic rubber, thermoplastic (PVC or like material) or modified bitumen.